glotzerlab/signac-docs/docs/source/recipes.rst

 =======================================

 Operations defined as a function as part of a **signac-flow** workflow can only have one required argument: the job.
-That is to ensure reproduciblity of these operations.
+That is to ensure reproducibility of these operations.
 An operation should be a true function of the job's data without any hidden parameters.

 Here we show how to define operations that are a function of one or more additional parameters without violating the above mentioned principle.